Chinese translation (中文翻译) courtesy of EthFans

 A message contains:

-• the sender of the message (implicit).
+- the sender of the message (implicit).

-• the recipient of the message
+- the recipient of the message

-• VALUE field - The amount of wei to transfer alongside the message to the contract address,
+field - The amount of wei to transfer alongside the message to the contract address,- an optional data field, that is the actual input data to the contract

-• a GASLIMIT value, which limits the maximum amount of gas the code execution triggered by the message can incur.
+value, which limits the maximum amount of gas the code execution triggered by the message can incur.

-Essentially, a message is like a transaction, except it is produced by a contract and not an external actor.
-A message is produced when a contract currently executing code executes the CALL or DELEGATECALL opcodes, which produces and executes a message.
+opcodes, which produces and executes a message.
 Messages are also sometimes called “internal transactions.”
 Like a transaction, a message leads to the recipient account running its code.
 Thus, contracts can have relationships with other contracts in exactly the same way that external actors can.
 Many times people use the term transaction when they are referring to a message, so it is possible that this term is being phased out via community consensus by not using it.

 What is gas?